vistuleB/on/README.md

 [![Package Version](https://img.shields.io/hexpm/v/on)](https://hex.pm/packages/on)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/on/)

-Ergonomic guards for the core gleam types to apply with the `<- use` syntax.
+Guards for the core gleam types to apply with the `<- use` syntax.

 ```sh
 gleam add on@1